matemargit/Money/Readme.md

 The program is a console application and can be operated via commands, like git.

-Selected commands offer Bach mode.
+Selected commands offer Batch mode.
 In this input mode, the given command will open your text editor where you can specify multiple entries at once for editing.

 ### Add